Does your vehicle attract catalytic converter thieves? - NewsBreak

 - 2001-21 Toyota Prius

 Many of the models likely make the list because they are easy to crawl under.
-Cars such as the Prius are on the list because more precious metals are used in a hybrid’s catalytic converter and are worth more, according to CARFAX.Body found in Walmart parking lot
+Cars such as the Prius are on the list because more precious metals are used in a hybrid’s catalytic converter and are worth more, according to CARFAX.Elmira man arrested after threatening neighbors with sickle; police

 When it comes to the Midwest , the list is much the same.
 These are the top targeted cars in the Kansas City region, according to the company: